rasikjain/rasikjain-hugo/content/posts/simple-notes-app-using-react-typescript-nodejs-graphql-mongodb.md

 In the series of the blog post, I am going to walk through step by step process of building a [Simple Notes](https://github.com/rasikjain/SimpleNotes) App using [React](https://reactjs.org/), [TypeScript](https://www.typescriptlang.org/), [Node.js](https://nodejs.org/en/), [GraphQL ](https://graphql.org/), and [MongoDB](https://www.mongodb.com/).
 During the process of our development, we are going to use some useful npm packages like [Express](https://expressjs.com/), [Apollo-Server](https://www.apollographql.com/docs/apollo-server), [Typegoose](https://github.com/typegoose/typegoose), [Mongoose](https://mongoosejs.com/), [TypeGraphQL ](https://typegraphql.com/), and [Bootstrap](https://getbootstrap.com/).

+Here is the Github [Source Code](https://github.com/rasikjain/SimpleNotes) to run the application.

 **Table of Content**

 - [Dev Environment Setup](#dev-environment-setup)